Use keywords to find the product you are looking for.

 IL-91012 Jerusalem, Israel

-If you have variations of the title that you would like Nova to use as the Running Head, please mark that at the beginning of the articles.
+If you have variations of the title that you would like Nova to use as the Running Head, please mark that at the beginning of the article.

 All diagrams, photographs, illustrations, and charts (not tables) should be referred to in the text as Figures, and they should be numbered consecutively with Arabic numerals.
 These figures must be supplied as separate electronic files named in the format in which they were created, and they must be one of the following types: tiff, bitmap, jpeg, gif, ppt, psd, png, or eps.
-The resolution of these figures must be 350-750 dpi.
-The higher the resolution is, the clearer the printed image will be.
+The resolution of these figures must be at least 300 dpi and of good contrast.
+Please use patterning instead of colors for all graphs and charts when possible.
+Each Figure should include a title and short description.

 Figures must also be placed inside or at the end of the manuscript.
 If scanned images are used, please retain the original hard copy of the figure for possible transmission to Nova Science Publishers.
 If previously published figures are used, written permission from the copyright holders must be obtained and submitted along with the text indicating the copyright holder’s citation instructions.
 Such permissions must grant unrestricted use.